 We outline 1) the theoretical underpinnings of our analysis; 2) the qualitative data sources; 3) the qualitative analysis steps.

-Theoretical Underpinnings
+Theoretical Underpinnings of the Social Science Component in the Trial Design

 Definitions of Stability, Responsiveness and Resistance

 The stability of a place is multi-dimensional and relates to livelihood, mobility, institutions, relationships and justice providing a steady and constant environment for local residents within which they can live and achieve balance and well-being in their life (1).
 Responsiveness relates to how a place responds to the needs of local residents (2).
 Resistance relates to a place opposing either dominant ideologies or the introduction of an entity or programme (3).
 These social factors are key to the analysis.